Uniform Appraisal Dataset (UAD) 3.6 FAQ

 UAD 3.6 provides standardized data fields and enumerations to define the property, helping lenders and other end users better understand the property’s characteristics to verify property eligibility and determine overall collateral risk.

 The appraiser, through their appraisal software provider, has the ability to run the UAD compliance rules through an API.
-Fannie Mae and Freddie Mac created UAD Compliance APIs to evaluate the XML for compliance with the UAD Delivery Specification.
+Freddie Mac and Fannie Mae created UAD Compliance APIs to evaluate the XML for compliance with the UAD Delivery Specification.
 The rules check for data completeness, validity (format and data type), and reasonableness.

 To see a full list of the rules that are run by the UAD Compliance API, download Appendices H-1, H-2, and H-3.

-For lenders that deliver loans to the GSEs, the ULDD Phase 5 update includes enhancements to align ULDD property data points with UAD 3.6.
-These updates must be implemented by July 28, 2025.
-For more information, see the Freddie Mac ULDD webpage.
+For lenders that deliver loans to the GSEs, the ULDD Phase 5 (v5.1.0) update includes enhancements to align ULDD property data points with UAD 3.6.
+For more information, see ULDD Job Aid for Alignment with UAD 3.6.

 The GSEs have created an appraiser-specific training course, available through appraisal education providers, that will allow appraisers to obtain continuing education (CE) credit.
 Appraisers should also work with their appraisal software vendor to understand specific functionality, vendor-specific training, and testing timeframes.